barutwanayo-syldie/blog/content/ru/post/life/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-My contry is in African continent.I like a lot my contry because it has all of we need in our every day life.I have to make all efforts in order to protect it and develop it.
+life not easy that is why we have to take care our life and work so hard in order to keep our life.